-On 29/07/2015, the Parent Company was disclosed Note under Article 30, paragraph 5 of P.D.
-186/92 of the Audit Authority for Large Enterprises.
-The Note, prepared in the context of conducted recurring audit by the aforementioned Authority in respect of income taxation and other tax items for the financial years 2003 to 2008, stated that "under the audit opinion", the accounting books held by the company in respect of the administrative periods in question are considered to have misstatements under the provisions of cases a, c and d of par.
+On 29/07/2015, the Company received the Note under Article 30, par.
+5 of PD 186/92 issued by the Audit Authority for Large Enterprises.
+The Note, prepared in the context of conducted recurring audit by the aforementioned Authority in respect of income taxation and other tax items for the financial years 2003 to 2009, stated that "under the audit opinion", the accounting books held by the company in respect of the administrative periods in question are considered to have misstatements under the provisions of cases a, c and d of par.
 4, Article 30, of P.D.
 186/92 in line with the provisions of par.
 7, 8 and 9 of the same Article of P.D.
-186/92, as added under Law 3052/2002, given that the misstatements are substantial compared to the Company financials and negatively affect them.
-The judgements regarding the "misstatements" in the accounting books is based on breaches of regulations regarding non-receiving and non-recording in the company's accounting books tax data on leasing fixed assets from the Company STARWOOD HELLAS HOTELS S.A.
+186/92, as added under Law 3052/2002, given that the misstatements are substantial compared to the company financials and negatively affect them.
+The judgments regarding the "misstatements" in the accounting books is based on breaches of regulations regarding non-receiving and non-recording in the company's accounting books tax data on leasing fixed assets from the company STARWOOD HELLAS HOTELS S.A.

-Given the aforementioned, the Audit Authority for Large Enterprises summoned the Company to appear in front of the Ministry of Finance Committee as under Article 30, par.
+The Audit Authority for Large Enterprises summoned the Company to appear in front of the Ministry of Finance Committee as under Article 30, par.
 5 of P.D.
-186/92 that is authorized to conclude whether the misstatements referred to in the Note entail rejection of the accounting books and records and extra-accounting definition of taxable items for the administrative periods under audit.
+186/92 that is authorized to conclude whether the misstatements referred to in the Note entail rejection of the accounting books and records and extraaccounting definition of taxable items for the administrative periods under audit.